-49. The options for collecting accurate real-time traffic data and information identified during the feasibility stage will need to be developed as part of the overall scheme.
-On motorway sections equipped with MIDAS and CCTV sufficient real time data will normally be available.
-Where these systems are not being provided and on other roads, the standard designs may need to be developed and modified to provide additional data and information collection sites at key locations to suit the needs of the scheme.
+49. The options for collecting accurate real-time traffic data and information identified during the feasibility stage may be developed into the overall scheme.
+On motorways the provision of MIDAS and CCTV will normally deliver this data.
+Where this is not being provided and on other roads, the standard designs may need to be developed and modified to provide additional data and information collection sites at key locations to suit the needs of the scheme.